Hawkeye Internship Grant

 The Hawkeye Internship Grant awards stipends in variable amounts for undergraduate students at the University of Iowa who are interning at a non-profit or in a government office.
 Funds can cover food, housing, etc. associated with participating in the internship.

-The Hawkeye Internship Grant Application for Summer 2021 is open.
+The Hawkeye Internship Grant Application for Summer 2021 is closed.
 View the Info Session for an explanation and tips on applying.

 If you are waiting on an internship offer, you can still apply to the scholarship.
 In the application, record the site(s), job description(s), and hiring timelines and noting for the committee that you have not been hired yet.
 If you are selected, funds would not be disbursed until the site and job duties are confirmed.